ICTQual Level 1 Award in Lockout Tagout (LOTO) Awareness

 This course is ideal for individuals working in industries requiring LOTO procedures, including manufacturing, construction, and maintenance.

-ICTQual Level 1 Award in Lockout Tagout (LOTO) Awareness is a 1-day training program, up to 3 Hours of Training.
+ICTQual Level 1 Award in Lockout Tagout (LOTO) Awareness is a 1-day training program.
 This Training program’s mandatory assessment will be conducted through Approved Training Centres.

 ICTQual Level 1 Award in Lockout Tagout (LOTO) Awareness course is offered in various formats, including online, in-person, or a combination of both.
 Participants can choose the format that best fits their schedule and learning preferences.
 But the final decision is made by ATC.